 Also, I think she should have had a neurological examination, a thorough neurological examination in 2016.

-We know what happens to football players who have had concussions, how they begin to lose some of their cognitive uh ability.
+We know what happens to football players who have had concussions, how they begin to lose some of their cognitive ability.

-But the fact is she released her medical record some time ago.
+But the fact is, she released her medical record some time ago.

-And based on the information that she has provided, and her doctors have provided, we were gravely concerned, not just about her health care, not about her health, but her health care.
+And based on the information that she has provided, her doctors have provided, we were gravely concerned, not just about her health care, not about her health, but her health care.

 Why?

-Well, it's it's hard for people to understand.
+Well, it's hard for people to understand.

 We'd be laughed out.

-It's it's she's receiving sort of 1950 level sort of care by our evaluation.
+She's receiving sort of 1950 level sort of care by our evaluation.

 She had two episodes of what's called deep venous thrombosis.